crux161/kagi/README.md

-# key-ripper
+# 鍵　🔑　"key"

-A keyboard personalized for myself, designed in KiCad, with custom firmware written in Rust.

-The story behind this board can be found in [this reddit post](https://www.reddit.com/r/MechanicalKeyboards/comments/vtlujd/i_built_a_keyboard_pcb_and_wrote_firmware_for_it/).

-I also gave a (time-constrained) talk on making this keyboard which you can view [here](https://www.youtube.com/watch?v=x7LQevYn7d0).
-Sadly I didn't get to cover everything I wanted to talk about when it comes to embedded Rust, but I hope you find it entertaining.
+An opensource keyboard solution written in Rust.
+Kagi currently uses a 75 key layout but this will be changing shortly!

 ## Main Features and Requirements

-* Be cheap to manufacture (can easily be ordered and fabricated by JLCPCB, uses an RP2040)
+* Be cheap enough to DIY, @home
-* USB C Connector
+* ✨USB-C✨
-* Have dedicated function keys
+* Have dedicated customizable keys
-* Reduce friction changing between a macbook keyboard and this one
-* Stay relatively compact
-* Full sized arrow keys with a gap (on the left and right) for easily finding the up arrow without looking
-* No right shift key (this allows for the arrow keys to sit below the Enter key, and I never use right shift)
+* Better Japanese input support for QWERTY typers
+* Suppor a massive number of additional keys thru add'l layer modes.
+* Normal Arrow Keys
 * Support for screw-in stabilizers first and foremost, along with snap-in stabilizers, and plate-mounted stabilizers when using a top plate
 * Easy to assemble - this will apply once I design a case for it
 * Firmware written in Rust, debuggable with knurling-rs

 ## Current Version (v0.2)
+### Deprecated in Kagi   branch v0.1

 [v0.2 JLCPCB Production Files](https://github.com/bschwind/key-ripper/releases/tag/v0.2)